MadStudioRoblox/ReplicaService/docs/tutorial/basic_usage.md

 	end)
 end)

-ReplicaController.RequestData() --This method should only be called once --   in the entire codebase!
+ReplicaController.RequestData() -- This function should only be called once --   in the entire codebase!
 Read the documentation for more info.
 ```